calderete/the-cult-of-life/pages/text/chapters/the_erappa.md

 ### Message to the Wildlands

+Demos natural

-Oblivion is inevitable prepare for it
+Oblivion is inevitable, prepare for it
 Only the living can choose their fate

+Demos unnatural

 Beware of dragons and demons
 Beware of myth and superstition